whamcloud/Online-Help/docs/Install_Guide/guide.md

     installation.

-4. After the updated Intel® EE for Lustre\* software is installed, point your web browser to the Intel® Manager for Lustre\* dashboard.
+4. After the updated Intel® EE for Lustre\* software is installed, point your web browser to the Manager for Lustre\* dashboard.
     Use Chrome\* or Firefox\*.
 Be sure to refresh the browser cache, i.e., force a fresh reload of the updated dashboard.

-5. With the updated release of Intel® Manager for Lustre\* software installed at the manager server, a notification is displayed on the Servers page that an update is available for installation on managed servers.
+5. With the updated release of Manager for Lustre\* software installed at the manager server, a notification is displayed on the Servers page that an update is available for installation on managed servers.
 On the **Servers** page, click **Install Updates**.